 This can be a useful alternative to conventional business loans.
 Some lenders may not be willing to work with small business or lend small amounts over the short-term.
 Banks and financial institutions are, in general, becoming more risk-adverse which makes it more difficult for small businesses to access capital.

 The problem is even greater if you have a poor credit rating.
 If you’ve missed payments in the past or have a limited payment track record many business lenders may simply refuse to work with you.

-Why you might need Cash Flow Loans
+Why you might need Short Term Loans

 There are many reasons why you might need a short-term cash injection, even if your business is basically in a healthy position including:

 - Late payment of invoices: Business is good, but one or more of your clients are being slow to pay.
 This can be an enormous problem for businesses.
 If you find yourself unable to make crucial payments, such as PAYE or tax obligations you could be in trouble despite business being good.